Education and Training

 - Missing data.
 A missing date, name, address, city, state, zip code, or type of payment may generate a deficiency.

-- Conducting Reffles.
+- Conducting Raffles.
 The NYS Gaming Commission prohibits political committees from conducting raffles.
 The monies received from a raffle must be refunded to participants (if known) or to the Office of the State Comptroller if the participants are unknown.